Whyville: Sponsorships

 Whyville also has an extensive virtual nutrition project sponsored by the University of Texas System and The School Nutrition Association.
 In this project, Whyville's citizens elect to eat breakfast, lunch, and dinner each day, and a nutrition calculator then determines their state of health.

 Whyville also has games and activities focusing on environmental issues supported by organizations like the Woods Hole Oceanographic Institution.
-The site has yet to launch a major project involving global climate change.

 Whyville has also recently worked with the Concord Consortium to implement a series of games based on breeding dragons as a way to learn genetics.

-Recent sponsorships

-Over the last several years, Whyville has been involved with ACT in the development of game and quest based efforts to help children navigate and explore careers.
-Launched as ACT's Career Quest in Whyville, children can explore both the nature of modern careers as well as the abilities and attributes necessary for particular careers.